Authors - Writing for Libri

 Please look out for our recently published and forthcoming titles.

-Erik De Haan has revised and updated the highly successful 'Behind Closed Doors: Stories from the Coaching Room' and the second edition will be published in June.
+Erik De Haan has revised and updated the highly successful 'Behind Closed Doors: Stories from the Coaching Room' and the second edition was published in June.
 'Behind Closed Doors' provides a unique view into a coach's highly personal practice, and offers transformational insights into the coach's reflections and experiences, into the evolving relationships between coach and coachee, and into the effects and outcomes for clients.
 The book shows executive coaches how they can dramatically increase the value they bring to organisations and individuals alike by creating better, deeper client relationships.
 It shows how practising executive coaches can be more effective in building the relationship with their clients, in reviewing this relationship and in achieving more meaningful and significant coaching outcomes.

 'Games for English Literature' is a great new resource for anyone teaching literature at 'A' or Degree level.
 Written by David Roberts and Izabela Hopkins, the book contains a variety of games designed to be adaptable to different levels of study of English Literature.
 Some are more likely to appeal more to ‘A’ level students than to undergraduates, and vice versa.
 They draw on a common stock of materials that can be bought and adapted at little cost, and in some cases they map directly onto the kind of questions that typically get asked when students face assessment.
 Many of the games can be played without a teacher being present, although many also assume that someone will be there to draw together threads of discussion.
 If nothing else, these games are a great way of overcoming that horrible problem, the wall of silence that confronts every teacher of literature at some stage in his or her career.